MarkEdmondson1234/googleCloudRunner/README.md

 GCE_DEFAULT_PROJECT_ID="my-project"
 GCS_DEFAULT_BUCKET="my-bucket"
 CR_REGION="europe-west1"
-CR_BUILD_EMAIL=demo@cloudbuild.gserviceaccount.com
+CR_BUILD_EMAIL=my-project-number@cloudbuild.gserviceaccount.com
 ```

-You can also set in the R script via:
+You can also set some of the above in the R script via:

 * `cr_region_set()`
 * `cr_project_set()`